elf4j/elf4j-provider/README.md

 - Async Logging Only

-  Logging output is always asynchronous, considering performance and moreover the 80/20 rule - When was the last time a use case truly required logging had to be synchronous, and always blocking the application's normal work flow?
+  Logging output is always asynchronous, considering performance and moreover the 80/20 rule - When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?

 - Console Output Only

-  Supports multiple console writers with different configurations.
+  Supports multiple console writers, each with different configurations.
 A thought of console only is the 80/20 principle.
-  Plus, it's trivial nowadays to forward stdout/stderr streams as a data source to various other types of central repositories.
-This is usually via system level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, Newrelic... to name a few.
+Plus, no matter the application is hosted on-prem or in Cloud, it's trivial nowadays to forward stdout/stderr streams as a data source to file or other types of central repositories.
+This is usually via system level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, New Relic - to name a few; anything beyond stdout/err appears to be outside the concerns of logging.

 - Logging Format Patterns

-  The usually expected logging format patterns (timestamp, level, thread, class, method, file name, line number, log message) and JSON
+  Other than the usual line-based patterns (timestamp, level, thread, class, method, file name, line number, log message), JSON is supported in hopes of helping external analysis tools.
+The JSON pattern can either be the sole output of the log entry, or mixed with any other patterns.

 - Configuration Refresh at Runtime

-  API to support refresh configuration at runtime, with option of passing in overriding properties in addition to reload of the configuration file.
-Most frequent use case would be to change the minimum log output level, without restart of the application.
+  Provides API to support configuration refresh during runtime, with option of passing in overriding properties in addition to reloading the configuration file.
+The most frequent use case would be to change the minimum log output level, without restart of the application.

 ## Get It...